Testimonials

 What price trouser-pressed perfection?
 What price technological novelty?
 All you need is one person, one instrument, music of genius and a performance infused with the fire of absolute inspiration, awareness and understanding.
 That is worth ten, probably a hundred, of anything else.
 That's what the musical experience is all about.

-- Jessica Duchen, Author and Music Journalist
+- Jessica Duchen, Author, Music Journalist & Librettist

 Few events in my life have evoked such a visceral, emotional reaction as to bring me to tears.
 The birth of my two children was one of them.